arcsecond-io/oort/docs/index.md

 oort login
 ```

+WARNING: As of now, the two modes are exclusive (because of the access to the small local SQLite database).
+You must
+**not** have oort batch mode running if you want to use the direct mode.

 ### Direct mode

 Oort can be used in a pure "upload this folder right now, please" manner, a.k.a the "direct" mode.
 It is suited for cases where a folder contains